nhinhdao/nhinhdao.github.io/_posts/2018-09-13-sinatra_social_web_application.markdown

 User's message.all array only contains the messages were composed by them, not the messages were sent to them.

-This is a fact that we have to except as we want to use only one mother class to build more than 1 other classes.
+This is what I have to deal with as I want to use only one mother class to build more than 1 other classes.

 But it is not the end of the world.

-We can just manipulate it as any other ruby arrays/objects.
+With a few thoughts, I can just manipulate it as any other ruby arrays/objects.
 Remember, all messages are stored in Message.all array.

 To get the messages that was composed by current user